DKMAnet: Follow-up on adverse reaction reports - questions and answers

 What is the deadline for requesting follow-up?

-Please note that you have maximum three weeks to submit your follow-up request to the Danish Health and Medicines Authority from the day you received the adverse reaction report.
+Please note that you have maximum three weeks to submit your follow-up request to the Danish Health Authority from the day you received the adverse reaction report.

-Can I request the Danish Health and Medicines Authority to obtain a medical confirmation?
+Can I request the Danish Health Authority to obtain a medical confirmation?

-The Danish Health and Medicines Authority will in its own right seek out a medical confirmation for all reports of serious adverse reactions from consumers.
+The Danish Health Authority will in its own right seek out a medical confirmation for all reports of serious adverse reactions from consumers.

 How detailed should the questions be?